Join Fine Arts Career Services for COFA Careers Week, a week full of programming related to creative careers.

 Please RSVP by clicking on each event

-Attend the second annual Fine Arts Career Services Networking Night!
+Attend the third annual Fine Arts Career Services Networking Night!
 Produced in partnership with Creatives Meet Business, this event will feature six prominent Austin creatives.
-Attendees will have the opportunity to meet and network with eight-time Austin Music Awards winner, Gina Chavez; local artist, Calder Kamin; Sarah King, Props Fabricator & Museum Fabricator; and individuals from the Zach Theatre, SXSW, and the Paramount and Stateside Theaters.
-This event will follow the Creatives Meet Business roundtable format.
 Students will hear from each of the six individuals and have the opportunity to ask questions as the speakers rotate between small roundtables.
 Hors d’oeuvres will be served before the event begins and there will be a dessert reception following the roundtable discussions.
 Space is limited, so reserve your spot today!
 All spots are first come, first served.
-RSVP Required.

 DFA 1.103 ♦ firstname.lastname@example.org ♦ 512.232.7333